Call us : (02) 9938 5419

 Concerned about your child’s anxiety?

-If your child seems to be more anxious than his or her peers, a Child Psychologist may be able to help.
+If your child seems to be more anxious than his or her peers, a psychologist who works specifically with children may be able to help.

-Kids First’s Child Psychologists are experienced professionals and are parents themselves.
+Kids First’s psychologists are experienced professionals.
 They have helped many children learn to overcome their fears and worked with hundreds of parents so that the right support strategies can be put in place at home and school.